fkfouri/SWEngineerTest_BankAccount/Exercise.md

 ## General notes

-- This challenge may be extended by you and a Nubank engineer on a different step of the process;
+- This challenge may be extended by you and a  Digital Bank engineer on a different step of the process;
 - You should submit your solution source code to us as a compressed file containing the code and possible documentation.
 Please make sure not to include unnecessary files such as compiled binaries, libraries, etc;
 - Do not upload your solution to public repositories in GitHub, BitBucket, etc;
 - Please keep your test anonymous, paying attention to: